gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 7. Click on `Convert to Hybrid Network` blue button
 8. Repeat steps 1-7 for your other machines

-The next step is to connect all of the machines to the same VLAN:
+The next step is to connect all of the machines to the same VLAN.
+In Equinix a VLAN is private non-public virtual network.

 9. In your browser click on the `IPs & Networks` drop down middle top of page then choose `Layer 2`
 10. Click on `Add VLAN` blue button top right